Appointments can be held by video call, by phone or in person at one of our local offices.

-The compensation you can receive following a successful personal injury claim is calculated by adding together two types of compensation: general damages and special damages.
+If your claim is successful, the Personal Injury Compensation you can receive is calculated by adding together two types of compensation: general damages and special damages.

 Awarded to compensate you for the pain, suffering and loss of amenity associated with your injury.
 The amount that you may be entitled to is worked out based on the type of injury and how serious the injury is.